Albert Shanker Grant Program

 Candidate reimbursement occurs after NYSED receives official notification from National Board at the end of the certification cycle after December 31st.

-Reimbursement is open ONLY for candidates who completed the National Board certification process in 2019 and 2020.
+Reimbursement is open ONLY for candidates who completed the National Board certification process in 2021.

-After a candidate completes the National Board process, the candidate will be reimbursed for the cost of their first component provided that the candidate did not receive any form of reimbursement for their first component from any source.
+After a candidate completes the National Board process, the candidate will be reimbursed for the cost of their first component paid for out of pocket provided that the candidate did not receive any form of reimbursement for their first component from any source.

 To receive reimbursement once the reimbursement period is open, the candidate must submit a written request via email for reimbursement to firstname.lastname@example.org .
 Include the following: